hatari/hatari/readme.txt

  3.2) Notes for Linux distribution packagers

+TOS tester in tests/tosboot/ directory can be used to verify that Hatari was built fine enough that it's able to boot all tested TOS versions in various different HW configurations and run some GEMDOS based tests.
+For EmuTOS, use version v0.8.7 or newer, older versions are buggy and fail the GEMDOS tests.

 If Hatari package will have two application menu entries for Hatari, one for the Python UI embedding Hatari, and another one for the plain SDL version, the latter could open also a terminal window for Hatari